 I was quite successful… but clearly, didn’t get through this many books.

-So, while some of these I have finished myself, others are still on my to-be-read list–but I don’t hesitate to recommend any of them for people wanting to get to know New Orleans.
-All of these books are renowned or remembered for a reason–and with a place like New Orleans, multiple perspectives are a necessary precursor to any type of understanding.
+All of the books included here are renowned or remembered for a reason–and with a place like New Orleans, multiple perspectives are a necessary precursor to any type of understanding.

-Best Books About New Orleans: History, Culture & Other Nonfiction
+Best Books About New Orleans: History, Culture and Other Nonfiction

 I’d recommend starting your New Orleans reading list with this book!